nagasudhirpulla/taming_python/blog/skills/subprocess_python.md

 * Communicate with other languages from python over command line inputs and outputs

 ## How it works
-* `subprocess` module spawns child processes and al
+* `subprocess` module can run child processes, communicate with them o